Safeguarding Policy

 • Stay calm;

-• Reassure the child and stress that they are not to blame;
+• Reassure the pupil and stress that they are not to blame;

-• Tell the child that you know how difficult it must have been to confide in you;
+• Tell the pupil that you know how difficult it must have been to confide in you;

-• Listen to the child and tell them that you believe them and are taking what is being said seriously.
+• Listen to the pupil and tell them that you believe them and are taking what is being said seriously.

-• Record by the appropriate method, exactly what the child has said to you and include:
+• Record by the appropriate method, exactly what the pupil has said to you and include:

 • Date and time of any incident;

-• What the child said and what you said;
+• What the pupil said and what you said;

-• Your observations e.g. child’s behaviour and emotional state;
+• Your observations e.g. pupil’s behaviour and emotional state;

 • Any action you took as a result of your concerns - specific information about who you spoke to, names, phone numbers and resulting actions;

-• Be clear about what the child says and what you say:
+• Be clear about what the pupil says and what you say:

-• Do not interview the child and keep questions to a minimum;
+• Do not interview the pupil and keep questions to a minimum;

-• Encourage the child to use his/her own words and do not try to lead them into giving particular answers.
+• Encourage the pupil to use their own words and do not try to lead them into giving particular answers.

 • Maintain confidentiality: